rss2023/web-prod/_information/authorinfo.md

 **Single-blind:** Demo submissions are allowed (but not required) to be single-blind in contrast to science and systems papers, which must be double-blind.
 Demo submissions are understood to be demonstrating unique systems that will obviously reveal the authors or their affiliations.
 Demos are not opportunities to bypass the double-blind requirement of regular submissions.
 The reviewers will be asked to evaluate whether a submission was appropriately submitted under the Demo category.

-**Demo Title:** The authors of Demo submissions are encouraged to start the title of the submission with the characters "DEMO:" to communicate to the reviewers that these are submissions that are allowed to be single-blind.
+**Demo Title:** The authors of Demo submissions are encouraged to start the title of the submission with the characters "DEMO:" to communicate to the reviewers that these are submissions are allowed to be single-blind.

 **Key Questions:** A demo paper submitted to accompany a demonstration should outline the design of the system and provide sufficient details to allow the evaluation of its validity, quality, and relevance to RSS.
-A demo paper can do this by addressing the following questions:
+A demo paper can do this by addressing the following subset of questions:

 - What problem does the proposed system address?
 - Why is the system important and what is its impact?